dipstef/catches/README.rst

     assert handler == (TypeError, no_foo) == ErrorsHandler((TypeError, ), no_foo) \
                    == ErrorHandler(TypeError, no_foo)

-Handlers are overridden by highest error in the class hierarchy
+Handlers are overridden by highest member in the error class hierarchy

 .. code-block:: python